 Tensor Fasciae Latae Pain: Trigger Point Symptoms

 Folks with Tensor Fasciae Latae trigger points or tightness tend to have issues with sitting too long.
-After sitting for a long period, patients with TFL symptoms may report pain in the upper outer thigh area - as shown in the image above .
+After sitting for a long period, people with TFL symptoms may report pain in the upper outer thigh area - as shown in the image above .

 Tensor Fasciae Latae works hard during running since it is active during foot-plant to keep the body upright, as well as during leg swing to bring the leg forward for the next step.
 Running can cause pain referred to the upper/outer thigh when TFL trigger points are in the picture.

-Tensor Fasciae Latae Pain Pattern : The left portion of the image is the TFL muscle and the trigger point locations.
-The right portion is the referred Tensor Fasciae Latae pain pattern (sketched with the diagonal lines) and trigger point locations
+Tensor Fasciae Latae Pain Pattern : The left portion of the image is the TFL muscle and its trigger point locations.
+The right portion contains the referred Tensor Fasciae Latae pain pattern (sketched with the diagonal lines) and the same trigger point locations

 Tensor Fasciae Latae Pain Relief:

 Tensor Fasciae Latae pain and trigger points can be resolved by the hands of a professional, a lacrosse ball, or the QL Claw device.
 The TFL muscle is compact, hard, and dense, so working it will require some pressure and time.
 The hands may tire after 15-30 seconds.
 I like the QL Claw for this purpose because it stays on the ground and is a nice, therapeutic material for massage (see here for trying your luck with foam rolling TFL).

 The QL Claw product was designed to release the 5 muscles that contribute to low back pain.
-Although Tensor Fasciae Latae is not one of the 5 lower back pain specific muscle, QL Claw can massage the TFL as effectively as any.
-Own your muscle pain and buy your QL Claw today!
+Although Tensor Fasciae Latae is not one of the 5 lower back pain specific muscles, QL Claw is great at massaging the TFL thoroughly.
+Own your muscle pain and buy a QL Claw today!

 Donnelly, Joseph M. Travell, Simons & Simons Myofascial Pain and Dysfunction: the Trigger Point Manual.
 3rd ed., Wolters Kluwer Health, 2019.